 OptionsHouse is a solid brokerage to consider if you’re looking for a low-cost option to the more traditional online brokerage.
-OptionsHouse is also a great brokerage to look at if you’re interested in investing in options or are an active trader.
-Since I’ve been a client of theirs for the past two years, I thought an OptionsHouse review would be in order to share about my experience with them.
+OptionsHouse is also a great brokerage to look at if you’re interested in investing in options or are a somewhat active trader.
+I have been investing with OptionsHouse for the past three years now, so I write this OptionsHouse review as a user who has used their platform pretty extensively.

-I’ve reviewed other brokerages in the past, like with my Scottrade review and today I bring you my OptionsHouse review which is the other main platform I use alongside Scottrade to manage the investing needs of my family.
+I’ve reviewed other brokerages in the past, like with my Scottrade review and today I bring you my review of OptionsHouse which is the other main platform I use alongside Scottrade to manage the investing needs of my family.

 As I have said before, I love talking about investing in the stock market, especially with beginners.
-As I have worked in the market space for a number of years I have seen what many regular investors bring to the table and often times it boils down to education and needing assistance in terms of how to best determine what direction they should go.
-I am passionate about sharing my knowledge with others so they can make informed decisions about investing in stocks and more importantly, wisely investing for their future.
-That said, I opened a Rollover IRA with OptionsHouse about two years ago and have had a great experience with them so far.
+As I worked in the brokerage industry for a number of years I have seen firsthand what many regular investors bring to the table and often times it boils down to education and needing assistance in terms of how to best determine what direction they should go.
+With the number of online brokerages available, it can be difficult for many investors to know where they should start, especially when so many seem alike.
+With that in mind, I have had a great experience with OptionsHouse as I opened a Rollover IRA with them about three years ago and have really liked what I have seen thus far.

 Looking for another brokerage option?
 Check out my OptionsXpress review for another solid low cost brokerage.